antonyho/docker-gemini-cli/README.md

 ## Authenticate by Gemini API key
 This is very useful when you can create an API key from Google Cloud.
 And when your Docker has user namespace enabled.

 Create a plain text file named `.env`.
+I would store it inside `~/.gemini`, as it is a secret.
 Put your API key into the file with environment variable name `GEMINI_API_KEY`.

 For example: